igorcasmarques/igorcasmarques.github.io/my-story/13-graduation-ub.md

 Unlike what I earned as a teaching assistant, my new job would pay me a living wage, so Vero and I decided to move out of our apartment and rent a house with a yard.
 After years of barely scraping by, we felt we were moving up and our family deserved a better home.

 In hindsight, moving was not a good idea.
 Our rent doubled, the house was infested with mice, and I didn't know that what we did to or in our yard would matter to anyone but ourselves.
-In fact, when our tenancy was over, our landlady chose to keep our deposit and ghost us mainly because I let thistles grow on a thin strip of soil between our driveway and the neighbour's fence.[^3]
+In fact, when our tenancy was over, our landlady chose to keep our deposit mainly because I let thistles grow on a thin strip of soil between our driveway and the neighbour's fence.[^3]

 ## Now what??